geoparse/open-data-insurtech/README.md

-# Insurtech Open Data
+# Open Data for InsurTech

-High-quality geospatial data for insurtech is often locked behind expensive APIs, proprietary licenses, or scattered in inconsistent formats.
+High-quality geospatial data for insurtech applications is often constrained by expensive APIs, restrictive licensing, or fragmented and inconsistent formats.

-The Geoparse `insurtech-open-data` repository solves this by providing a centralised and standardised collection of open data.
-We process raw sources into efficient, ready-to-use `Parquet` formats, creating a foundational data layer that is free to use, modify, and distribute.
-Our goal is to lower the barrier to entry for building location-powered insurtech applications.
+The Geoparse open-data-insurtech repository addresses this challenge by providing a centralised, standardised, and open collection of geospatial datasets.

 The project integrates data from the following providers:
 * [Office for National Statistics (ONS)](https://www.ons.gov.uk/)